Introduction

 Phase 2: Optimization (30-90 days)

-- Rule customization: Adaptation to your environment specifics
+- Custom Rules: Adaptation to your environment's specificities

-- Team training: Skill building on new workflows
+- Team Training: Building competency on new workflows

-Track the reduction in critical attack paths rather than the number of vulnerabilities fixed.
+Track the reduction in the number of critical attack paths rather than the number of patched vulnerabilities.

 - Incorrect metadata (owner, criticality)